 Camp under the stars and mesquites!
 If you’d like to spend more than just a day with us, we permit overnight camping.
 The Campgrounds, tucked in the mesquites in Posta Quemada canyon, were built in the 1930’s by the Civilian Conservation Corps – CCC.
 These consist of two large areas—El Bosquecito and La Selvilla—and a number of smaller ones, totaling about 30 individual sites.

 For the safety and security of the Park we lock the front gates at night.
-Please refer to our hours of operation before making your trip plans.
+Please refer to the Park hours below before making your trip plans.
 For emergencies, there is a 911 phone located in the campgrounds near the “Y” intersection where the road branches to El Bosquecito and La Selvilla picnic areas.

 Pets are always welcome and they must be leashed or confined at all times.
 Please keep the Park clean and pickup after your animals.

 Fires are allowed in barbecues and established fire rings only, if we are in a fire-safe condition.
 Signs will be posted if fires are prohibited.
 Note that the cutting of trees and branches in the Park is strictly prohibited.
 Please bring your own wood or charcoal.